-Binary layer(s) The binary layer is usually the result of segmentation.
-By segmentation, you distinguish objects of interest from background.
-A picture of night sky can make a nice example - shining stars may be "thresholded" and compose a binary layer.
-Then, by means of automatic measurement, you can count them.
+Binary layer(s) The binary layer is usually the result of thresholding.
+By thresholding, you distinguish objects of interest from background.
+A picture of night sky can make a nice example - shining stars may be "thresholded" and compose the binary layer.
+Then, by means of automatic measurement, you can e.g. count them.
 More than one binary layer can be placed over one image.
-See 7.3 Binary Layers.

 ROI layer ROIs (regions of interest) is a strong tool for distinguishing objects from background similar to the binary layer.
 The advantage over the binary layer is that ROIs are vector objects and therefore provide different way of manipulation.
-See 7.4.1 Introduction to ROIs.
+See 7.4.1.
+Introduction to ROIs.